davidrhoden/davidrhoden-basic-netlify/timeline/speedcrawler-badlands-may-13-2016.md

 ---
-title: I played some shows with a band called Speedcrawler
+title: I played some shows with a band called Speedcrawler.
 date: 2016-05-13T23:00:00.000Z
 summary: It was a lot of fun.
 Most tired I've ever gotten as a drummer.
 excerpt: It was a lot of fun.
 Most tired I've ever gotten as a drummer.